Welcome to my comprehensive guide on how to punish a sub effectively.

 Withdrawal of dominance

-That said, it is perfectly valid to step back from the dynamic when you don’t feel as if your input is appreciated.
-However, that’s distinct from punishment and should be clearly communicated to your partner.
-Don’t just arbitrarily and suddenly step back from your dynamic and leave your partner to figure it out!
+That said, it is perfectly valid to step back from the dynamic when you don’t feel as if the effort you put in is reciprocated.
+However, that is distinct from punishment and should be clearly communicated to your partner.
+Don’t just arbitrarily and suddenly step back from your dynamic and assume your partner will telepathically know why!

 So, how to punish a sub?